wolffles/OneMoreThing/README.md

 # OneMoreThing
-A web application that allows A user to post an article online.
+A web application that allows a user to post an article online.

 ## user stories.